 The following additional requirements for S-57 dataset conversion must be noted:

 The S-101 complex attribute topmark has been introduced in S-101 to encode topmarks on aids to navigation features.
-This information is encoded in S-57 using the Object class TOPMRK.
-All instances of TOPMRK associated with BOYSPP will be converted to topmark for the corresponding Buoy Special Purpose/General during the automated conversion process.
-However it must be noted that the TOPMRK attributes COLPAT, DATEND, DATSTA, HEIGHT, PEREND, PERSTA and STATUS will not be converted.
+This information is encoded in S-57 using the Object class TOPMAR.
+All instances of TOPMAR associated with BOYSPP will be converted to topmark for the corresponding Buoy Special Purpose/General during the automated conversion process.
+However it must be noted that the TOPMAR attributes COLPAT, DATEND, DATSTA, HEIGHT, PEREND, PERSTA and STATUS will not be converted.
 Additional topmark shape information populated in the S-57 attribute INFORM will be converted to the S-101 complex attribute shape information.
+See also clause 12.6.

 S-57 Geo object: Buoy, installation (BOYINB) (P)